nzmedet/VoiceSDK/docs/API.md

 ### `useIncomingCall()`

 Hook for managing incoming calls.
+Must be used within a `VoiceSDKProvider`.

 ```typescript
 const {